BartoszKorec/banking-swift-api/README.md

 ### 1. Build the Docker Image

+- Make sure that Docker Engine is running on your machine.
-Use the Maven Wrapper to build the Docker image via Spring Boot Buildpacks:
+- Use the Maven Wrapper to build the Docker image via Spring Boot Buildpacks:

 ```console
 ./mvnw org.springframework.boot:spring-boot-maven-plugin:build-image -DskipTests